 Access to Funding: Support for the organization is diversified and represents that other groups (foundations, agencies, etc.) are supportive of the mission.

-Access to Community Power: The organization is effective at coordinating action with other community groups, has the support of local officials or community leader, and works to actively position the mission as part of broader community priorities.
+Access to Community Power: The organization is effective at coordinating action with other community groups, has the support of local officials or community leaders, and works to actively position the mission as part of broader community priorities.

 These five aspects are useful focus areas for an organization to explore, but we are also certain that a group with high programmatic capacity will demonstrate that "the proof of the pudding is in the eating".
 That is, they will be the groups engaged in numerous activities to restore and protect lake health.
 They participate in Citizens Lake Monitoring, and they also participate in Water Action Volunteers to monitor nearby streams.
 They have numerous Healthy Lakes projects going on, everything from fish sticks to French drains.
-They are hold interesting annual meetings that engage everyone in the watershed.
+They hold interesting annual meetings that engage everyone in the watershed.
 They conserve and restore critical land on the lakeshore and in the watershed.
 These activities, more than anything else, illustrate what it means to have high programmatic capacity.